bitshifter/bitshifter.github.io/_drafts/mathbench-build-timings.md

 This isn't really a criticism of `nalgebra` or `vek`.
 I feel that this confusion has arisen due to the convention of using `default-features = false` to build for no_std.
-If all you want to do is reduce unnecessary dependencies `default-features = false` should be the right lever to push but in reality due to this being conflated with building for no_std it's often not that simple.
+If all you want to do is reduce unused feature dependencies `default-features = false` should be the right lever to push but in reality due to this being conflated with building for no_std it's often not that simple.
 While I found a work around for `vek` I am not sure how they could make things